 ‘Patio Red Marconi’: This sweet pepper grows on compact plants and ripens to a bright crimson.

 ‘Tequila Sunrise’: The name perfectly describes the striking color of these sweet peppers with a slightly sexy shape.

 ‘Anaheim’: The familiar long green pepper is usually roasted for savory Southwestern dishes.

 ‘Cayennetta’: Grow this pepper and get two plants in one—it’s an attractive ornamental, and it produces flavorful peppers.

 ‘Hungarian Paprika’: This sweet, spicy pepper is meant to dry and grind into a splendid seasoning.

 ‘Mariachi’: An All-America Selections winner in 2006, ‘Mariachi’ is a hot pepper that ripens beautifully from a creamy white to vivid red.

 ‘Royal Black’: Small dark-red-to-purple hot peppers grow on plants with equally stunning dark foliage.

-‘Bhut Jolokia’: With a Scoville rating of 855,000, the Ghost pepper is the hottest commercially cultivated chile.
+‘Bhut Jolokia’: With a Scoville rating of 855,000, the ghost pepper is the hottest commercially cultivated chili.
 Plant and eat at your own risk.